Psychology BSc (Hons) (with Foundation Year)

-Teaching on our degree programmes is structured into lectures, where all students are taught together, seminars of smaller groups of around 20-30 students, and tutorials which typically have 10 students.
+Teaching on our degree programmes is structured into lectures, where all students are taught together, seminars/workshops of smaller groups of around 20-30 students, and tutorials which typically have around 10 students.

-If you are studying Psychology as a Single Major degree, then in the first year of study there are approximately 12 teaching hours each week, which reduces to around 10 teaching hours in your second and third years.
+If you are studying Psychology as a single major degree, then in the first year of study there are approximately 12 teaching hours each week, and around 10 hours of taught classes in your second and third years.

-If you are studying Psychology as a Double Major degree (you combine the Core part of our Psychology programme with the Core part of a second programme), then in your first year of study there are approximately 6 teaching hours each week, which reduces to approximately 5 teaching hours in your second and third years for Psychology.
+If you are studying Psychology as a double major degree (you combine the core part of our Psychology programme with the core part of a second programme), then in your first year of study there are approximately 6 teaching hours each week, which becomes approximately 5 teaching hours in your second and third years for Psychology.

 In addition to in-class hours, you will read relevant texts, and prepare assignments, both on your own, and sometimes in groups.
-Specific enrichment-related activities include our Global Hope Programme, Special Interest Groups, Placements, and Research Internships.
+Engage in specific enrichment-related activities include our Global Hope programme, special interest groups, Volunteering, and research internships.

-Students complete a number of assessments, including written exams, essays, reports, portfolios, presentations and assessed laboratory work, both as individuals and in teams, culminating in an individual research dissertation.
+Students complete a number of assessments, including written exams, essays, reports, portfolios, presentations and assessed laboratory work, both as individuals and in teams, leading to an individual research dissertation.

-Electronic written feedback is provided for all coursework, with an opportunity to discuss this with a tutor in more detail.
+Written feedback is provided for all coursework, along with the opportunity to discuss this with a tutor in more detail.

 The Foundation Year is a great opportunity if you have the ability and enthusiasm to study for a degree, but do not yet have the qualifications required to enter directly onto our degree programmes.
 A significant part of the Foundation Year focuses upon core skills such as academic writing at HE level, becoming an independent learner, structuring academic work, critical thinking, time management and note taking.